TechBridgeWorld/TechCafeGames/README.md

 -------------------------------
 Different question types for teacher portal, such as fill in the blanks and image questions.

-Possible performance tracking on teacher portal (for example, different classes’ and students’ performance over time, frequent correctly- and incorrectly-answered questions in a content set, etc).
+Performance tracking on teacher portal (for example, different classes’ and students’ performance over time, frequent correctly- and incorrectly-answered questions in a content set, etc).

 Caching of Brain Race game content so game can still be played if device loses internet connection during a game.

 More games.

 Additional Information:
 ---------------------------------
 Keeping the API up to date: